jaxorama/NiftyScripts/README.md

 ===========
 python.exe PDF2Word.py C:\PDFs<br>
 This converts all the PDF files in the C:\PDFs folder to docx Word documents. <br>
+Better than using paid sites like zamzar which cost a lot and limit the number of conversions per day.

 WordleSolver.py
 ===============